Roberts Road station

-Roberts Road station, formerly Rosemont station, is a SEPTA rapid transit station in Rosemont, Pennsylvania.
-It serves the Norristown High Speed Line (Route 100) and is located at Roberts Road and David Drive in Radnor Township, Pennsylvania.
-Local, Hughes Park Express, and Norristown Express trains stop at Roberts Road.
-The station lies 5.9 mi from 69th Street Terminal.
+Roberts Road station is a SEPTA Metro rapid transit station in Rosemont, Pennsylvania.
+It serves the M and is located at Roberts Road and David Drive in Radnor Township, Pennsylvania.
+All trains stop at Roberts Road.
+The station lies 5.9 mi from 69th Street Transit Center.

-Station layout

 History

 The Rosemont station of the Philadelphia and Western Railroad opened in 1907.
+On July 19 of that same year, railroad foreman John McNally was struck and killed by a train while he was crossing the tracks.

+During the 1920s, proximity to the Rosemont station was a selling point for area realtors.
+On January 22, 1926, several people were injured when an electric train operated by the Pennsylvania Railroad struck the rear of a westbound express train at the Rosemont station.

 The station was renamed from Rosemont to Roberts Road by SEPTA on September 5, 2010.